 - Leaving children under age 7 unattended.

-- Insufficient supervision of children under age 7 by older siblings or caregivers resulting in acts disruptive to customers and staff.
+- Insufficient supervision of children resulting in acts disruptive to customers and staff.

-- Abuse or improper use of furniture, equipment or materials.
+- Improper use of furniture, equipment or materials.

 - Smoking, chewing tobacco or using electronic cigarettes or similar devices in non-designated areas.

 - Unreasonable noise to include: loud talking, singing, boisterous activity/cell phone use, loud headphones in non-designated areas.

 - Monopolizing/obstructing space, seating, tables or equipment to the exclusion of others, including restrooms.